rifkifi/Agile-HW-Design-RNG/README.md

   - `io.out_Decoding_key: UInt(521.W))` - The 512‑bit ChaCha keystream block
   - `io.out_ready: Bool` - Done or valid flag

-#### Salsa20
+#### 2.3.10 Salsa20 Module

+Alternative chiper module for generator core.
 Salsa20 is also proposed by  Daniel J. Bernstein.
 It is an older version of Chacha.

 - IO (file: `Agile-HW-Design-RNG/src/main/scala/Salsa20.scala`)
   - Same interface as `ChaCha` (`in_start/in_key/in_nonce/in_counter/out_Decoding_key/out_ready`)